 Stress and skin #8: Sallowness

-Stress hurts the digestive system.
+Besides the stress rashes, being in a stressful situation can also hurt the digestive system.
 This means essential nutrients are not digested properly, allowing build up of impurities.

 Stress and skin #9: Inflammation

 Prolonged stress creates chronic inflammation, which leads to an uneven skin tone and texture, lack of radiance and hyperpigmentation.
 And those stress skin rashes that we spoke about earlier.

 Quick fix: Sleep is anti-inflammatory — a time of healing, when cortisol levels are at their lowest.
 Getting enough nap-time will keep your body’s best coping skills at hand, which is an important factor in countering the effect of stress.

 Stress and skin #10: Skin cancers

 In a study at Yale University, it was found that people with melanoma — the deadliest form of skin cancer — were more likely to have gone through stressful events during the years leading up to their diagnosis than people who did not have skin cancer.

 Quick fix: Not all of us can actually avoid acute stress during some phases of our lives.
 What we can do?
 Remember to not skip the sunscreen — even if you are indoors.
 Rule of thumb is that if the natural light is bright enough to read, it’s bright enough to damage your skin.